Mike-Honey/covid-19-au-vaccinations/README.md

 - How many people are protected?
 - How many to go?

-The "waffle chart" visual chosen by Andrew presents the vaccination data, standardised by the population of various Geographies.
+The "waffle chart" visual chosen by Marta presents the vaccination data, standardised by the population of various Geographies.
 Geographies of wildly differing populations (e.g. New South Wales vs Tasmania) can be easily compared.

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables.